jvdweegen/lessen/README.md

 ### Assignment 4

 ```
 Used BTW instead of VAT.
-Defined rate in function parameter to use in the calculation
+Defined rate in function parameter to use in the calculation.

 ```